drBenway/pixi-vn-wiki/start/input.md

 In Visual Novels it may be necessary to ask the user to enter text, number, date, etc.

-Pixi’VN provides functions to manage this possibility. in short, you can request a value to be entered (the game will not allow you to proceed until the value is entered), while the [UI](/start/interface.md) must manage the information obtained from this variable.
+Pixi’VN provides functions to manage this possibility.
+In short, the developer may require you to enter a value (the game will not allow you to proceed until the value is entered), while the [UI](/start/interface.md) must manage the information obtained from this variable.

 ## Requesting input